SALKANTAY TREK 4 DAYS TO MACHU PICCHU

 Journey to Soraypampa:

-After breakfast, the trip continues by car to Soraypampa, taking another hour.
-Upon arrival in Soraypampa, you will meet the team of muleteers and horses, signaling the official start of the Salkantay trek.
-Before embarking on the hike, all your equipment and duffle bags will be handed over to the muleteers and horses.
-The trek from Soraypampa to Humantay Lagoon begins at an elevation of 3,900 meters and ascends to 4,200 meters, where the lagoon is located.
-The initial part of the hike involves a steady ascent for about an hour, followed by a steeper climb for the final hour, totaling approximately 2 hours of hiking to reach the lagoon.
+After breakfast, the journey continues by car for an hour more to get to Soraypampa.
+The group of muleteers and horses will be met at Soraypampa, thus marking the official start of the Salkantay trek.
+Before the hike, all of your equipment and duffle bags will be handed over to the muleteers and horses.
+The trek up to the Humantay Lagoon will begin in Soraypampa.
+The elevation at Soraypampa is around 3,900 meters, and the lagoon is at 4,200 meters above sea level.
+The first part of the walk involves a steady built-up for 1 hour, then a steeper climb for the last hour of the walk, in total around 2 hours of hiking to the lagoon.

 At Humantay Lagoon: